Workplace Legal Issues and Common Safety Concerns

 Understanding the most frequent types of workplace legal issues can help employers avoid problems and employees understand what their legal rights are.

-7 Employee Legal Issues in the Workplace
+7 Common Legal Issues Employees Face Today in the Workplace

-1. Workplace Safety Issues
+- Workplace Safety Issues

 Safety becomes even more important in potentially dangerous factory environments or where items like hazardous chemicals are handled.
 Employers have a duty to provide proper protective equipment and procedures that minimize the risk of injuries or they can be held liable for negligence.

-2. Wrongful Termination
+2. Potential Legal Issues: Wrongful Termination and Employment Concerns

 Terminating an employee for no reason (without cause) is permitted under certain circumstances in Florida, which is an “at-will” state.